hellosign/hellosign-openapi/sdks/ruby/docs/SubFormFieldsPerDocumentBase.md

 # Dropbox::Sign::SubFormFieldsPerDocumentBase

 The fields that should appear on the document, expressed as an array of objects.
-(We&#39;re currently fixing a bug where this property only accepts a two-dimensional array.
-You can read about it here: [Using Form Fields per Document](/docs/openapi/form-fields-per-document).)
+(For more details you can read about it here: [Using Form Fields per Document](/docs/openapi/form-fields-per-document).)

 **NOTE**: Fields like **text**, **dropdown**, **checkbox**, **radio**, and **hyperlink** have additional required and optional parameters.
 Check out the list of [additional parameters](/api/reference/constants/#form-fields-per-document) for these field types.